Packed Bed Scrubber: An air pollution control device in which emissions pass through alkaline water to neutralize hydrogen chloride gas.

 Polyelectrolytes: Synthetic chemicals that help solids to clump during sewage treatment.

-Polyethylene Terepthalate (PETE): Thermoplastic material used in plastic soft drink and rigid containers.
+Polyethylene Terephthalate (PETE): Thermoplastic material used in plastic soft drink and rigid containers.
 A thermoplastic material that is clear, tough and has good gas and moisture barrier properties.

 Polylactic Acid (PLA): A biodegradable thermoplastic derived from the lactic acid in corn; resembles clear polystyrene.
 PLA can be used in a number of industrial products including textiles.